summerhayesh/NBA-MVP-ML-model/README.md

 - EDA: also includes a very brief EDA (Exploratory Data Analysis) which to find some trends in the data and answer some questions

 **Due to high rates of request activity on the target website [(Basketball Reference)](https://www.basketball-reference.com/), the webscraper may not function.
-In this event, the files that were scraped whilst website was still up and that were used to train the model have been included in the repository.**
+In this event, the files that were scraped whilst website was still up and that were used to train the model have been included in the repository in "csvFiles"**

 ## Quick demo: